Alfresco/alfresco-java-sdk/README.md

 ### Pre-Requisites

-* Java version 11 or higher
+* Java version 17 or higher
+* Spring boot 3.1 or higher
 * Maven version 3.3 or higher

 ### Quick start